- Become familiar with the life and times of Anne Frank

 The haunting story of Anne Frank is presented in a fresh way in this factual reader.
 Illustrations of the fragments of Anne's life will fascinate students even as they are chilled by her tale.

 Help your students put Anne Frank's life in historical perspective.

-- Before introducing the book, create a timeline on your chalkboard or a large piece of paper.
-Depending on the abilities of your students, you may wish to make your timeline rather long (beginning with the causes of World War II) or brief (the events that transpired while Anne was alive).
+Step 1: Before introducing the book, create a time line on your board or a large piece of paper.
+Depending on the abilities of your students, you may wish to make your time line rather long (beginning with the causes of World War II) or brief (the events that transpired while Anne was alive).
 You may need to provide a brief historical introduction about World War II.

-- As you read through the book, record events from Anne's life on your timeline.
-Briefly discuss each event as you fill in the timeline.
+Step 2: As you read through the book, record events from Anne's life on your time line.
+Briefly discuss each event as you fill in the time line.

-- Leave the timeline prominently displayed after finishing The Story of Anne Frank.
-Encourage your students to conduct some independent research to fill in more of the timeline.
+Step 3: Leave the time line prominently displayed after finishing The Story of Anne Frank.
+Encourage your students to conduct some independent research to fill in more of the time line.

 What I Would Have Done

 Some very brave people helped Anne and her family.
 What would your students have done?

 Step 1: Hold a classroom discussion about the people who helped the Frank family, especially Miep Gies.